James-wasonga/python/README.md

 # python
-This repo contains the various practice codes written in python This repo is where all the necesary informations and concepts about Ajira Digital club.
+This repo contains the various practice codes written in python This repo is where all the necesary informations and concepts about python are.